FindoraNetwork/platform/src/components/finutils/src/common/dev/README.md

 #### Management of multiple clusters

+Since each cluster can specify its own executing binaries(tendermint & abcid), the multi-cluster mode is of great significance for functional comparison, testing and problem debugging between different versions or between different features.

-Resource allocation and process running between different clusters are completely isolated, so managing multiple clusters, or in other words, managing custom clusters is not much different from the default cluster.
+Managing multiple clusters, or in other words, managing custom clusters is not much different from the default cluster because resource allocation and process running between different clusters are completely isolated in `fn dev`.

 The only difference is that you do not have to explicitly specify the env name when managing the default cluster, but for non-default clusters, all operations must explicitly specify the name of the target env.

 For example, for the default cluster, `fn dev stop` is equal to `fn dev stop -e DEFAULT`, both styles are ok; but there is only one style for a custom cluster, that is `fn dev stop -e YourCustomEnv`.